 CUIMC Anti-Racist Educator Institute (AREI)

-The ARECP program will launch in Summer 2021 with the Anti-Racist Educator Institute (AREI), a week-long immersive training Monday July 26 – Friday, July 30, 2021, 9am – 1 pm each day.
+Participants join the ARECP program Fall 2022 after completing the Anti-Racist Educator Institute (AREI), a 4 day immersive training on July 14-15 and July 21-22, 9am – 1pm each day.
 AREI will focus on themes based on confronting bias, systemic racism in academic and healthcare settings, and course design and facilitation strategies to create anti-racist change in learning environments.
 Participants will collaboratively develop pilot school and departmental anti-racist pedagogy training programs.

 - Must be a Columbia University Irving Medical Center faculty member